• Latest

 Can you walk around Oxford?

 Yes, Oxford can be explored on foot.
-The city is compact and simple to traverse, and there are several places to visit and activities to enjoy.
+The city is compact and simple, with several places to visit and activities to enjoy.
 Visit one of the most prominent institutions in the world, the University of Oxford, and have a cup of coffee or a pint of beer at one of the many attractive pubs and cafés.

 Is Oxford walkable?

 Oxford is indeed walkable.
-The city center is tiny, and the majority of attractions are within walking distance of one another.
+The city center is tiny, and most attractions are within walking distance of one another.
 There are also a handful of pedestrian-only streets, which make walking even more convenient.

 Is Oxford cheaper than London?